ronpastore/probable-goggles/README.md

 - Using embeddings to compose prompts is incredible, makes me want write a lot more.

 ## Caveats, cleanups, etc..
-- I'd typically add tests or write them as i code but had to balance time spent.
+- I'd typically add tests or write them as i code but had to balance time spent, same for other productionizing, logs, etc..
 - The Rake task to generate embeddings loads everything into memory, it should instead write CSV rows as it parses PDF pages, it might fail on a larger book.
+- Mobile layout could use some work to keep things working with fold.